dappnode/DAppNodeDocs/docs/user/access-your-dappnode/wifi.md

 ## Connecting to Dappnode Wi-Fi

 1. 📱 On a device of your choice, navigate to the **Wi-Fi settings**.
-2. 🔍 Search and select the network labeled as `DAppNodeWIFI`.
+2. 🔍 Search and select the network labeled as `DappnodeWIFI`.
 3. 🔑 Enter the password: `dappnode`.
 4. 🌐 Open a browser and go to http://my.dappnode/.